trexfeathers/trexfeathers.github.io/content/aotearoa_nz.md

 [**Click for some wildlife photos**](https://photos.app.goo.gl/Q9ML8ArKbvTd8Xxe7)

-#### The bad

-Aotearoa New Zealand bears the classic scars of Victorians' love for introducing plants an animals at a whim.
-Some coniferous woodlands were planted purely for aesthetics, which leaves you wondering who on earth could be disappointed with the original aesthetics?!
-Sparrows were apparently introduced to control crop pests, but became crop pests themselves; they're everywhere.
-We regularly saw possum road kill.

-Native wildlife was often rarer than the invasive wildlife.
-We frequently got excited: "What's that bird?!", only to realise: "Just another blackbird".

-Rough seas meant our Kaikōura whale watching trip was cancelled.
-So the total cetacean sightings were a couple of dolphins (not Hector's!) while on the ferry.
-At least we got to spend a day by the Pacific - a first for both of us.

-Martin got rather obsessed with getting a picture of a [Kea](https://en.wikipedia.org/wiki/Kea), but never managed it.
-After our last day in the mountains (at Aoraki) we discovered we had come within 100m of a large flock.
-We did manage to briefly glimpse one when visiting the West coast glaciers.
-They're rare due to egg predation from invasive species.
-Of course if they weren't rare they wouldn't be exciting!

 #### A challenge

 Friends of ours sent us their copy of Last Chance to See - a tradition of